 Stretchy, soft, and comfortable.
 Many people like the blue color.
 Odor is minimal to non-existent.
 A good value.
-More sturdily built than many other models, so last longer.
+More sturdily built than many other models so they last longer.

 Occasional complaints about the fit of the mask.